Courtney Marie Andrews: Loose Future

 Andrews' eighth studio album was released in October 2022 under Fat Possum Records.
 Written from a beach shack on Cape Cod, a summer of introspection led to the inception of Loose Future.

 In partnership with Sam Evian, a producer who has previously worked with Big Thief and Cassandra Jenkins, Andrews was able to expand her aural palate and transition into a new sonic world.
-Pitchfork asserts that "the smooth, radiant production doesn't amount to commercial pandering: it's assured, exploratory, and warm music that mirrors Andrews' newly opened heart."
+Pitchfork asserted that "the smooth, radiant production doesn't amount to commercial pandering: it's assured, exploratory, and warm music that mirrors Andrews' newly opened heart."

-On Loose Future, "Andrews channels her Pop influences to make her brightest, freest songs to date."
+On Loose Future, "Andrews channels her pop influences to make her brightest, freest songs to date."
 The ten-track album "is about freedom, renewal, self-love and saving commitment for tomorrow".
 These themes stem from the timing of the writing, as the songs were penned during the global COVID-19 pandemic and on the heels of the end of a longtime relationship.
-According to a review from Brooklyn Vegan, the record "feels like everything she's always been working towards... some of her strongest songwriting and most gorgeous sounding music yet."
+According to a review from BrooklynVegan, the record "feels like everything she's always been working towards... some of her strongest songwriting and most gorgeous sounding music yet."